Electricity Laws and Incentives in Federal

 Carbon Reduction Program (CRP)

-The U.S. Department of Transportation (DOT) must establish a carbon reduction formula program for states to reduce transportation emissions.
+The U.S. Department of Transportation (DOT) established a carbon reduction formula program for states to reduce transportation emissions.
 Eligible state funding activities include truck stop electrification, diesel engine retrofits, vehicle-to-infrastructure communications equipment, public transportation, port electrification, and deployment of alternative fuel vehicles, including charging or fueling infrastructure and the purchase or lease of zero emission vehicles.
 At the request of a state, DOT must provide technical assistance in the development of the carbon reduction strategy.
-State projects will be treated as Federal-aid Highway Program projects.
+State carbon reduction strategies must be updated at least once every four years.
+State projects are treated as Federal-aid Highway Program projects.
 Additional funding eligibility and considerations will apply.
-For more information, see the CRP Implementation Guidance and Fact Sheet.
+For more information, see the DOT CRP.

 (Reference Public Law 117-58 and 23 U.S. Code 175)